Bugzilla migration message is not (that) relevant anymore, and could be confusing

 - Target version set to Pool

-#2 Updated by Florian Effenberger about 1 year ago
+#2 Updated by Florian Effenberger over 1 year ago

 - Assignee changed from Christian Lohmaier to Xisco Fauli Tarazona